clayton-h/clayton-h.github.io/README.md

 Welcome to my software development portfolio.
 This repository showcases my experience with coding projects in various contexts.

 ## Portfolio Website
-You can view my portfolio and explore my projects in detail at:
+You can view my portfolio and explore my featured projects in detail at:
 [https://clayton-h.github.io](https://clayton-h.github.io)

 ## About Me